 Drill and blast is a common bottleneck with our mining clients.
 We work with our clients to optimise operations through the coordination of external contractors, improving the maintenance of drilling equipment, managing impact of blast times on production, and minimising the economic impact of downstream fragmentation on mine and mill productivity.

 An open-pit gold miner faced declining mined grade and an unfavourable transition from soft, free-dig, oxide material to hard rock.
 As a result, drill and blast had become the mine’s bottleneck and in-pit blasted stocks were declining.
-With PIP’s assistance, our client achieved increased blasted stock from 10 to 27 days, increased drill yield from 7 BCM/m drilled to over 9 BCM/m drilled and reduced explosives spend by 14%.
+Our client achieved increased blasted stock from 10 to 27 days, increased drill yield from 7 BCM/m drilled to over 9 BCM/m drilled and reduced explosives spend by 14%.

 A large coal-mining company with multiple mines and draglines in Australia was performing well on international benchmarks for dragline productivity.
 However, there was still room to improve.
 We helped our client generate, prioritise and implement improvement ideas to increase productivity by 15% – the equivalent of gaining one extra dragline across their fleet without the typical $100m capital cost of purchasing a new one.